Beautiful Italian town sells homes for $1

-(CNN) — Ever dreamed of owning a home in a pretty Italian village?
+(CNN) — Ever dreamed of owning a home in a pretty village in Italy?
 The news you've been waiting for has finally arrived.

 You can now buy one for just over a dollar.